dominicfarr/minima_guides/minima_ec2/step1/index.md

 ### Key pair (login)

-This is important: You will need it later to connect to your instance.

 You must create a new key pair or select a previously created pair.
-[BOYK and linking them to your EC2 instance is beyond this document]

 ![](keypairCreation.png)

-The Create key pair dialog window will appear, where you can name your new key pair, and keep everything else as defaulted.
+👆 Create new key pair.
+The create key pair dialog window will appear, where you can name your new key pair, and keep everything else as defaulted.

 ![](createKeyPairWizard.png)

 ### Networking settings

 A very important section.
+This will keep you safe 🥽

-I’ll give a basic configuration only changing the defaults where absolutely necessary.
+I’ll give a basic configuration.

-Click the Edit button.
+* Click the Edit button

-Keep the default VPC
+* Keep the default VPC

-Create a security group
+* Create a security group

 Give your new security group a clear name